 There are many emerging gaming markets worldwide, but the Indian market is a booming one.
-Since the country has the second-largest number of smartphone users around the globe and accounts for 10% of the global gaming audience, India is the 5th largest mobile gaming market across the world.
+Since the country has the second-largest number of smartphone users around the globe and accounts for 10% of the global gaming audience, India is the 5th largest mobile gaming market in the world.

-If you want to succeed in this market, it’s not enough to have a great game, but you also need to offer something the audience is looking for.
+If you want to succeed in this market, it’s not enough to have a great game, you also need to offer something the audience is looking for.
 And in terms of demands, the Indian gamers state loud and clear what they need, and they are undoubtedly in the favor of the local culture.
 This is not new, and they are not the only ones who do this.

 In fact, almost 65% of Internet users prefer to read content in their own language, while 40% of global consumers won’t buy or download your product if they don’t understand what’s all about.
 And this brings us to the topic of this post: game localization.
 You need to localize your playing if you want to conquer a market with more than 400 million gamers.